junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I know, I'll have to time it right or you'll be... hurt, but I'll keep both hands on the wheel, alright?
 Give me some faith, I'll do it right."
 Dean says.
 He knows "hurt" would be a too light word, but he tries not to think about what if he messes it all up and ends up making everything even worse than it is.
 He can't think about that now.

 "I always have faith in you, Dean.
 But no, I mean dangerous to you."
-Cas clarifies in eager, "I don't care what happens to me, but you, Dean, you'll be in danger."
+Cas clarifies in eagerness, "I don't care what happens to me, but you, Dean, you'll be in danger."

 Dean blinks, then he looks up at the sky and remembers.
 The dazzling light and the charged-up electrical air.
 The infinity that seeps through the tear and endangers the reality.
 The rule of dimension and rule of physics that can kill him as easily as a snap.